-On January 1, 2018 the Company adopted the new standard for Revenue from Contracts with Customers, Topic 606, on a modified retrospective method as an adjustment to the opening balance of retained earnings of the annual reporting period.
-On January 1, 2018, the Company recorded an increase in current assets of \$5.0 million representing a future receivable related to the first milestone under the Company's license agreement with Kyowa Hakko Kirin Co., Ltd., or KHK., which the Company believes is not materially at risk, an increase in current liabilities of \$1.0 million representing a future payable related to the corresponding payment to AstraZeneca AB, or AstraZeneca, in accordance with the Company's termination agreement with AstraZeneca and a related decrease in its accumulated deficit of approximately \$4.0 million as the new standard permits revenue from milestones that possess certain criteria to be recognized earlier of approximately \$4.0 million as the new standard contains different recognition criteria related to milestones than under the previous standard, Revenue Recognition, Multiple-Element Arrangements, ASC 605, Licensing revenues.
+On January 1, 2018 the Company adopted the new standard for Revenue from Contracts with Customers, ASC 606, on a modified retrospective method as an adjustment to the opening balance of retained earnings of the annual reporting period.
+As a result of the adoption of the new standard, on January 1, 2018, the Company recorded the following: (i) a unbilled license revenue under current assets of \$50 million representing a future receivable related to the first milestone under the Company's license agreement with Kyowa Hakko Kirin Co., Ltd., or KHK, that KHK achieved in February 2019, (ii) a uncharged license fees under current liabilities of \$1.0 million representing a future payable related to the corresponding payment to AstraZeneca AB, or AstraZeneca, in accordance with the Company's termination agreement with AstraZeneca and (iii) a related decrease in its accumulated deficit of approximately \$4.0 million as the new standard permits revenue from milestones that possess certain criteria to be recognized earlier as the new standard contains different recognition criteria related to unbilled license revenue was adjusted to zero.
+Correspondingly, the \$1.0 million balance related to uncharged related to uncharged license fees, that the Company owed to AstraZeneca, was reclassed to accounts payable and fully paid to AstraZeneca in the second quarter of 2019.

-The Company enters into licensing agreements which are within the scope of Topic 606, under which it licenses certain rights to its product candidates to third parties.
+The Company enters into licensing agreements which are within the scope of ASC 606, under which it licenses certain rights to its product candidates to third parties.
 The terms of these arrangements typically include payment to the Company of one or more of the following: non-refundable, up-front license fees; development, regulatory and commercial milestone payments; and future royalties on net sales of licensed products.
 Each of these payments results in license, collaboration and other revenues, except for revenues from royalties on net sales of licensed products, which are classified as royalty revenues.

-In determining the appropriate amount of revenue to be recognized as it fulfills its obligations under each of its agreements, the Company performs the following steps: (i) identification of the promised goods or services in the contract;

-(ii) determination of whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
+In determining the appropriate amount of revenue to be recognized as it fulfills its obligations under each of its agreements, the Company performs the following steps: (i) identification of the promised goods or services in the contract; (ii) determination of whether the promised goods or services are performance obligations including whether they are distinct in the context of the contract; (iii) measurement of the transaction price, including the constraint on variable consideration; (iv) allocation of the transaction price to the performance obligations; and (v) recognition of revenue when (or as) the Company satisfies each performance obligation.
 As part of the accounting for these arrangements, the Company must develop assumptions that require judgment to determine the stand-alone selling price for each performance obligation identified in the contract.
-The Company uses key assumptions to determine the stand-alone selling price, which may include forecasted revenues, development timelines, reimbursement rates for personnel costs, discount rates and probabilities of technical and regulatory success.
+The Company uses key assumptions to determine the stand-alone selling price, which may include technical and regulatory success.